Droogans/unmaintainable-code/README.md

 #### FØRTRAN

 Write all your code in FORTRAN.
-If your boss ask why, you can reply that there are lots of very useful libraries that you can use thus saving time.
+If your boss asks why, you can reply that there are lots of very useful libraries that you can use thus saving time.
 However the chances of writing maintainable code in FORTRAN are zero, and therefore following the unmaintainable coding guidelines is a lot easier.

 #### Avoid Ada